exexexll/Bumpin.io/COMMUNITY-GUIDELINES.md

 ### We Welcome Everyone

-Napalm Sky users come from all backgrounds, including diverse:
+BUMPIn users come from all backgrounds, including diverse:
 - Races and ethnicities
 - Religions and spiritual beliefs
 - Gender identities and expressions